Scriggo command

 The -x flag prints the executed commands.

-The -o flag writes the generated Go file to the named output file, instead to the standard output.
+The -o flag writes the generated Go file to the named output file, instead of the standard output.